Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.

-Taking into account the unemployment data from the last three years and  data for the firms’ need for workers,  we have estimated the following linear model y = -0.1x  + 6.53managers  + 8.23engineers + 15.16operators
+__Results:__ Taking into account the unemployment data from the last three years and  data for the firms’ need for workers,  we have estimated the following linear model y = -0.1x  + 6.53managers  + 8.23engineers + 15.16operators

 Using this model and considering the unemployment prediction rates, we have come to the conclusion that we will need 6 managers, 8 engineers, 13 operators in a year from now.